Niraj-Dhakall/local-stream/README.md

 Windows(cmd): ipconfig | findstr "IPv4"
 ```

-On first visit, your browser will show a certificate warning — please accept it.
+On first visit, your browser will show a certificate warning, please accept it.
 You will also need to accept the certificate for the backend by visiting `https://<your-local-ip>:8080` once.

 ### Manual Setup